How to become a broadcast engineer

 Work

-You could start work with a broadcaster as a production assistant and later apply for a place on an in-house engineer training scheme.
+You could start work as a production assistant and later apply for a place on an engineer training scheme.

-You could also begin as a broadcast technician, for example after an apprenticeship, then do further training on the job to become an engineer.
+Another option is to begin as a broadcast technician, for example after an apprenticeship.
+You'd then train more on the job to become an engineer.

 Volunteering

-You'll find it useful to get practical experience using broadcast technology equipment, as competition for places on training schemes is strong.
-You could get this through:
+You'll find it useful to get practical experience using broadcasting equipment because there is a lot of competition for places on training schemes.

 - community or hospital radio